What Is Fair Use?

 Fair use is an exception to the requirement to obtain permission.
 While there is no litmus test for fair use, and its application is treated on a case-by-case basis, these “favored purposes” include:

 - News Reporting

-- Example: A film may be shown in a classroom as part of the curriculum (as long as specific criteria are met).
+- Example: A film may be shown in a classroom during class as part of the curriculum (as long as specific criteria are met).

-- Example: A researcher may make a single copy of a scholarly article for personal use.
+- Example: A researcher may copy a scholarly article for their personal use.

 How Can I Determine if My Intended Use of a Work Is “Fair”?

 Section 107 of United States Copyright Law essentially says that a “fair use” is not an infringement of copyright.
 So what is a “fair use” of someone else’s work?